dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/group.md

 ## Examples
 ### Prevent a 'marketing' group model from referencing a private 'finance' group model
-This could be useful if you want to prevent other groups from building on top on models that are rapidly changing, experimental, or otherwise internal to a group or team.
+This is useful if you want to prevent other groups from building on top of models that are rapidly changing, experimental, or otherwise internal to a group or team.

 <File name='models/schema.yml'>